hkbuttar/matchstate/possession_value/README.md

 ## How this feeds forward

-Step 5 will pull `momentum_differential()` into the in-game feature table alongside score/time/cards/subs.
-Step 7's big-moment detection can also use large single-action xT deltas directly (e.g. a progressive pass that spikes threat by 0.2+ in one action) as a candidate signal, separate from win-probability swings.
+`features/` pulls `momentum_differential()` into the in-game feature table alongside score/time/cards/subs. `models/`'s big-moment detection can also use large single-action xT deltas directly (e.g. a progressive pass that spikes threat by 0.2+ in one action) as a candidate signal, separate from win-probability swings.